-There are multiple causes of concussion, and everyone needs to be aware of the dangers.
+There are multiple causes of concussions, and everyone needs to be aware of the dangers.
 We all need to be keenly aware of the dangers, especially in respect of little ones and elderly seniors who will be less conscious or aware of activities to avoid.

 The best way to limit the severity of outcomes of a head injury is to take safety precautions.
 Wear a helmet, use a seatbelt and in all activities think safety first.
 And, whatever you do, never use a mobile while driving or even think about driving while tired or after consuming alcohol or drugs.